MineralsCloud/pyguide/Environment.md

   - Easily list, upgrade, and uninstall packages that were installed with `pipx`.
   - Run the latest version of a Python application in a temporary environment.

+- [`tox`](https://github.com/tox-dev/tox) is a generic `virtualenv` management and test command line tool you can use for:

+  - Checking your package installs correctly with different Python versions and interpreters.
+  - Running your tests in each of the environments, configuring your test tool of choice.
+  - Acting as a frontend to Continuous Integration servers, greatly reducing boilerplate and merging CI and shell-based testing.

 ## Standard library: